Alfonso Daniel Rodríguez Castelao: Political views

-Castelao was a Galician nationalist (heir of the early Galicianism), federalist, pacifist, progressist and internationalist.
+Castelao was a Galician nationalist (heir of the early Galicianism), federalist, pacifist, progressive, and internationalist.
 He accepted the autonomy granted to Galicia by the Second Spanish Republic as a tool to construct a possible Galician State, in federation with other Iberian nations.
 He was also a convinced pro-European.
 He wrote in Sempre en Galiza that one of his dreams was to "one day see the emergence of a 'United States of Europe' ".

 At the end of his life, and as expressed in the final parts of Sempre en Galiza, Castelao became somewhat disappointed with the Spanish Republican politicians in exile, and began to discuss the advantages of a completely independent Galician State.

 Idea of Spain

 Castelao always used the term of Hespaña instead of España, taken directly from the old name Hispania.
 By using Hespaña he was in fact referring to the Iberian Peninsula as a whole, and not just to the country known as Spain.
 In fact, he would use the term España in a depreciative way, an example of the "past" and what "should be avoided".
 It was his ideal that a federation of "Iberian Nations" should emerge to create this new Hespaña.
 For Rodríguez Castelao these nations were: Castile, Catalonia, the Basque Country, Portugal and Galicia.
 He also implied that apart from creating the political conditions for it, cultural conditions (education) should also be provided.

 Castelao did not support the classical idea of Iberian Federalism, as this advocated for the union of the two Iberian States, Spain and Portugal as such, and not of what he considered to be the real five nations of Iberia.
 He pointed out that before these nations could federate the Spanish State should "break up" first, so all nations could pact entering the new federation on equal political terms, as free-states.
 He resented that Spain had a disproportionate influence from Castile, which was taking over the other nations and regions.

 Then again, Castelao seemed to have gained a sympathy for the idea of full independence for Galicia in the last years of his life, as succinctly mentioned in Sempre in Galiza and in a number of late texts and letters.